EnKrypt/arvind.io/posts/using-fail2ban-to-protect-exposed-services/index.md

 Fail2ban is a software application that protects you from brute-force attacks.[^1]

-The most common use-case is to protect your server's publicly exposed SSH service from being an easy target for spam and attacks.[^2] If that is your only goal, you might find it quicker to follow the steps from [this article by Linode](https://www.linode.com/docs/guides/how-to-use-fail2ban-for-ssh-brute-force-protection/) for example.
+The most common use-case is to protect your server's publicly exposed SSH service from being an easy target.[^2] If that is your only goal, you might find it quicker to follow the steps from [this article by Linode](https://www.linode.com/docs/guides/how-to-use-fail2ban-for-ssh-brute-force-protection/) for example.

 In this guide however, we are going to dive a bit deeper.
 We are going to learn how Fail2ban works and then use that knowledge to protect any arbitrary service of our choosing.

-This means we won't be limited by protecting only those services that Fail2ban supports out-of-the-box, and by the time you're done with this guide, you should be able to configure Fail2ban yourself and provide protection for any exposed service that you desire, including SSH.
+This means we won't be limited by only what Fail2ban supports out-of-the-box, and by the time you're done with this guide, you should be able to configure Fail2ban yourself to protect any service that you desire, including SSH.

 <h2 id="problem" class="internal-link">The challenges involved</h2>

 The need to expose your server to the outside world can be unavoidable at times.

-Maybe you're running a game server for some non-tech savvy friends; maybe you self-host a website on your old desktop and can't pay for a CDN; maybe you want to share your media server with your grandparents without spending an entire evening trying to explain what a VPN is.
+Maybe you're running a game server for some non-tech savvy friends; maybe you self-host a website on your old desktop and can't afford a CDN; maybe you want to share your media server with your grandparents without spending an entire evening trying to explain what a VPN is.

 Whatever the case may be, any exposed service has the following main issues:

-- There could be a vulnerability in the service which can then be exploited by an attacker.
+1. There could be a vulnerability in the service which can then be exploited by an attacker.
 This vulnerability might not even be documented yet.[^3]
-- There is a security risk.
+2. There is a security risk.
 For a service protected by a password or key, attackers might repeatedly attempt to gain access and could eventually succeed if the security is poor or if they get enough attempts.[^4]
-- Processing the traffic from an attacker wastes network and CPU resources.
+3. Processing the traffic from an attacker wastes network and CPU resources.
 With enough traffic, there is a risk of a [DoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).

-Vulnerable software needs to be updated or patched.
-We can't do anything about vulnerabilities that aren't yet documented and the extent of security for a protected service is specific to it, so for this guide we assume that it is up to par.

-We want to focus on a solution that slows down a brute force attack and also prevents a DoS attack.
+Points numbered 2 and 3 are our focus here.
+We want a solution that prevents a DoS attack, thereby also slowing down a brute force attack.
 There are some general pitfalls associated with what we are trying to do:

 - Attempting to block malicious traffic from attackers in an over-aggressive manner might end up blocking legitimate traffic from genuine users (including yourself).
 - If we only block traffic that show patterns of failed attempts to gain access, a smart attacker could still spam normal traffic unrelated to authorization attempts (such as connect/disconnect events) and trigger a DoS attack.

 <iframe class="embed" src="https://www.redditmedia.com/r/linuxadmin/comments/bji7lb/question_why_do_people_recommend_fail2ban_for_ssh/em8ckw5/?depth=1&amp;showmore=false&amp;embed=true&amp;showmedia=false" style="height: 158px;"></iframe>

+##### Your service itself needs to have reasonable security either built-in, or configured.
+Fail2ban is not a substitute for good security practices and at best will only compliment it.
+If your service is secured with a weak passphrase for example, Fail2ban will not help.

 <h2 id="solution" class="internal-link">How does Fail2ban solve this?</h2>

-Fail2ban listens to application logs and checks each incoming log entry against a list of patterns.
+Fail2ban monitors application logs and checks each incoming log entry against a list of patterns.
 You can then tell Fail2ban after how many pattern matches in a specific interval of time should it ban the remote source by adding a temporary firewall rule.

 When we break it down, the components are as such: